+When your baby transitions from crawling to cruising, you may want to help them take their first independent steps.
 That’s when baby walkers can come in handy.
 But there are a huge variety of walkers on the market to suit a wide variety of tastes and budgets.
 Here’s how to choose the best one for you.

-Walkers fall into three main categories:
+Baby walkers fall into three main categories:

 - The seated walker – for very little ones